Towards the Brauer-Manin obstruction on varieties fibred over the projective line

 A detailed proof is given in \S \ref{proof} after some preliminaries presented in \S \ref{preliminaries}.
-We apply the fibration method and we make use of not only the vertical Brauer group but also non-constant elements of the Brauer group of the generic fibre (to show orthogonality to the Brauer group of a selected fibre).
+We apply the fibration method and we make use of not only the vertical Brauer group (to show local solvability) but also non-constant elements of the Brauer group of the generic fibre (to show orthogonality to the Brauer group of a selected fibre).
 We need the tool of generalized Hilbertian subsets to deal with difficulties caused by degrees of 0-cycles.
 In the last section \S \ref{application}, we discuss explicit examples.